dpiponi/Stellarator/README.md

 ![Pitfall screenshot](docs/pitfall.gif?raw=true "Pitfall Screenshot")

-As you can see, there are visual artifacts and the aspect ratio isn't right yet.
+Therere are visual artifacts and, more importantly, *I've made no attempt to get timing right yet.*
-I've made no attempt to get timing right yet.
+There is no audio either.

 Use cursor keys to simulate the joystick and the space bar to fire the trigger.